My Staple Salad Dressing. Probiotic-Packed & Delicious.

 Chucks’ Woodsman’s Maple Syrup is sourced from a neighbouring farm, Ferme des Petits Cailloux.
 Run by third generation maple producers, Brothers Louis-Charles, John-William Faille, and their partner Emanuelle Grandbois.
 The sap is sourced from a single maple grove of 8,000 trees, and is reduced to syrup over a wood burning stove – the traditional way!
 Purchase online here.

-Making a nutritious and delicious salad dressing will inspire you to eat more veggies throughout the week!
+Making a tasty, and healthy salad dressing will inspire you to eat more veggies throughout the week!
 Once you find a recipe that you enjoy, prepare enough for at least three days worth of meals, making it easier and assemble a quick salad for lunch or dinner.
 I encourage you to experiment with different spices, herbs, aromatics, vinegars, oils, and fermented items – like the miso and nutritional yeast featured here.
 These ingredients not only enhance the flavor of your dressing, but offer fermented, probiotic boosting benefits – that support immunity, and gut health!

 The Basic Mix